 When do you need a CANA?

 Individuals can take specific documents to the DFA for apostille or authentication, or attestation.
-However, some documents need intermediate notarization before the DFA apostille or authenticate them.
+However, some documents need intermediate notarization before the DFA apostille or authentication.

 The DFA requires a CANA for the apostille or authentication of the following documents: